Jesus says there are many sons of God

 Devoted follower or loving servant also makes more sense within the context of the attribute that many in the Christian world give Jesus regarding him being the "son of God."
 In other words, how could peacemakers suddenly rise to the position of being "sons of God" if they were sons of their own physical fathers?
 If we utilize the correct translation to “servant,” we discover the statement’s true meaning: by doing things that are pleasing to God and God’s representative, we become a devoted follower of God: we become one of God’s servants.

-This interpretation and is supported by another statements by Jesus:
+This interpretation and is supported by other statements by Jesus:

-"For they cannot die any more, because they are equal to angels and are sons of God, being sons of the resurrection."
-(Luke 20:36 RSV)Jesus also uses the word υἱὸς to refer to "servant" or "devotee" elsewhere:
+"But those who are counted worthy to attain that age, and the resurrection from the dead, neither marry nor are given in marriage; nor can they die anymore, for they are equal to the angels and are sons of God, being sons of the resurrection.
+(Luke 20:35-36 NKJV)Jesus also uses the word υἱὸς to refer to "servant" or "devotee" elsewhere:

-"while the sons of the kingdom will be thrown into the outer darkness; there men will weep and gnash their teeth."
+“But the sons of the kingdom will be cast out into outer darkness.
+There will be weeping and gnashing of teeth.”
 (Matt.
-8:12 RSV)and
+8:12 NKJV)and

 "Can the sons of the bridechamber mourn, as long as the bridegroom is with them? but the days will come, when the bridegroom shall be taken away from them, and then will they fast."
 (Matt.
 9:15 ASV)In all of these statements, we find the Greek word υἱός being used by Jesus, and none of them refer to a physical offspring.
-They all refer to people devoted in some way, to either God and the resurrection, "the kingdom," or to the bridechamber (Matt.
-9:15 has also thus been translated to "attendants of the bridegroom" (NAV)).
+They all refer to people devoted in some way, to either God and the resurrection, to the kingdom, or to the bridechamber (Matt.
+9:15).

 To this we add other statements from the and there are multiple references to "sons of God" among the English Bible translations: